BadMaliciousPyScripts/spacebomb/README.md

+### This script is only for learning and testing purposes.
+I am not responsible for any crime committed by the user of this script.
+I clearly distance myself from crimes that I have not committed.
+This also applies to all other scripts that I publish.
 # Spacebomb
 ### It's just an edited version of the fork bomb but it is creating ~500 mb big files and fill fill the folder with this files until the drive is running out of storage.